upenndigitalscholarship/monuments-research-group/essay/Seattle.md

 The "mammy" figure may not have been an explicit Confederate reference like Lee or Davis in bronze, but the authors of this piece had no question as to what was really being celebrated.

-The *Seattle Republican* was equally acerbic toward the [statue of CSA General Robert E. Lee proposed for Statuary Hall in the Capitol Building](https://falseimage.pennds.org/essay/Statuary-Hall---Lee).
+The *Seattle Republican* was equally acerbic in their assessment of the [statue of CSA General Robert E. Lee proposed for Statuary Hall in the Capitol Building](https://falseimage.pennds.org/essay/Statuary-Hall---Lee).
 In 1903, as the idea picked up steam in Virginia, the *Seattle Republican* argued that if the statue was erected, then "no objection should be made by it to the friends of Benedict Arnold placing a statue of him likewise in the National Capitol."[^2] Their conviction was that to commemorate a traitor to the country would be to dishonor the nation: "no more shameful nor disgraceful scene could be enacted than the placing of Lee's monument in the National capital."[^3]

 Virginia's campaign succeeded, however, and in 1909, the year the statue was placed in Statuary Hall, the *Seattle Republican* wrote: